Give the energy of your attitude a harmonious form to emphasize your intense traits of personality, for your leadership to get a full sense.

 When your attitude gives the clear impression that is the reflection of a deep reality, directed to certain ideals – it will positively reverberate on your relationship with others and the way they perceive you – and only then, we can call it “authentic”.

 Leadership: Do you give a harmonious "form" to the energy of your attitude?

 This is the meaning of leadership in the act of self-knowledge, which clearly reflects only in your attitude.
 Improving your attitude is like designing a statue in stone; you carve at leisure the peaceful and lasting forms.
-Give the energy of your attitude a concrete, harmonious form, which will emphasize your intense traits of personality that will favor you and your team – and the latter, in turn, will take care of maintaining a high level of influence.
+But for your attitude to earn the right to expression, setting new reference values, you need to give it a concrete, harmonious form, which will emphasize your intense traits of personality that will favor you and your team – and the latter, in turn, will take care of maintaining a high level of influence.

 I think Manolo’s statement deserves to be read twice, because it perfectly describes the enthusiasm with which leaders engage in a competitive situation.
 Leaders do their best to send people a breath of confidence, courage and optimism.
 Sometimes, they succeed; sometimes, they do not.
 But their mission will never end.
 They always support their team with a lot of passion, especially during a competition.

 Think a little of Manolo, the head of the Spanish gallery of fans.
 His interest is to encourage players and keep their spirits high.
 If his gallery is convincing while supporting, the field players are motivated to become more involved in the game.
 When supported, the players do not feel alone, they do not feel like they play only for the sake of winning, but also for the pleasure of those who want to see a quality game.
 At the same time, a gallery without faith in victory can make a football team to lose even when it is close to victory.